briandherbert/DuctTapeBackend/README.md

 Have a go
 -----------

 To try it out yourself, copy [DuctTapeBackend.java][1] into your Android project and follow the javadoc instructions.
-Or you can just use the WhatIHadForBreakfast app provided here.
+Or you can just use the WhatIHadForBreakfast app provided here, either by downloading the code, or just the apk at the project's root.
 The short version is:

 1. Make a Google Doc, and set the Sharing permission to "Anyone with a link can view".
 2. Copy the doc key from the URL.
 It's that long string of letters, numbers, and dashes.